- Jordan Tesluk

 For example, a bank may lawfully choose not to hire anyone with convictions for fraud or bank-robbery.
 However, workers are required to interact with other people in nearly every industry, and a conviction for an interpersonal or even violent crime may not be viewed by the Human Rights Tribunal as being justification for denying a person employment if other steps can be taken such as assigning them to motel-based work instead of camps.

-A criminal record check can be an important tool for some jobs, including those dealing with care of children or other vulnerable parties, and jobs with high levels of responsibility or control over others such as policing.
-However, they are not generally used in manual labor industries and offer only limited assistance in preventing abusive behavior in comparison to having robust and firmly enforced policies aimed at educating and protecting workers within the walls of the workplace.
+A criminal record check can be an important tool for some jobs, including those dealing with care of children or other vulnerable parties, and jobs with high levels of responsibility or control over other persons.
+However, they are not generally used as a blanket screen process in manual labor industries and do not guarantee protection against abusive behavior.
+Criminal record checks may have some utility, but companies should first ensure they have robust and firmly enforced policies aimed at educating and protecting workers within the walls of the workplace, and strong systems for responding to any reported offence is .